Drivers and Hire

 Licences of all those wanting to drive must be presented for sighting at car collection.

-Often yes but less likely in the high season (Dec-Mar) or if not places where we have bases (Nelson & Christchurch).
+Often yes but less likely in the high season (Dec-Mar) or if they’re not places where we have bases (Nelson & Christchurch).
+We can potentially accommodate drop off to Queenstown for hires over 5 days though.
 As per most rental companies, you will incur a one way hire charge.

 Try us!
 It could be we can accommodate such, especially if local but it depends what else is going on at the same time, how far from our bases and whether that place has an airport.
-It will incur a tailored extra charge of course.
-North Island locations are normally not possible, sorry.
+We can now offer pickups from Picton Ferry and drops off to Queenstown for hires over 5 days.
+These will incur a tailored extra charge though.
+Whilst our cars are insured for driving in it, pickup and drop off at North Island locations is not possible, sorry.

-Yes we do chauffeur services including South Island Tours!
-We’ll mainly be using the Daimler Six LWB Majestic so you can travel like real royalty, (Queen Elizabeth drove her own one), but you’ll actually be able to chose any of our cars to be driven around in.
+Yes we do chauffeur services including South Island Tours, and you’ll be able to chose any of our cars to be driven around in.
 Please enquire here if you’re interested.

 We also do escorted ‘Swap & Go’ Day Trips where we go out in small groups on preset dates and routes from Nelson around the Top of the South Island, and drivers can drive up to 5 different cars on amazing roads in 1 day – how cool is that?
 See www.nzroadtrips.co.nz for more details – we can do custom dates too.